prashjet/oss4astro/a_software_story/README.md

 # Stella's Stellar Software Surprise

 Stella, a young girl who loved stargazing, had a magical encounter one clear night.
-A shooting star named Lumo landed in her garden.
+A shooting star named Lumo landed in her garden on a pink magical unicorn.

 Lumo had a special task: to create software for astronomers.
 Stella eagerly agreed to help, using her creativity and love for the stars.